 Ready for a surprise?
 How about excellent Sushi in SW Missouri?!?
 That’s right, sushi.
 You will find three very good stops for Japan’s number one food experience export to the USA located in the Live Entertainment Capital of the USA.
 With confidence I can recommend them all.
 But in order of preference, they are Wakyoto, on Hwy 76 across from Wal*Mart; Mitsu Neko, also on the strip in the Village Center; and our current favorite, Mo Mo’s located in Historic Downtown Branson, MO.
 Its sushi… go.

-And while we’re talking food from that side of the globe, if you find yourself hankering for some Thai food between shows, shopping and attractions, you’ll have to carry yourself to Thai Thai Cuisine.
+And while we’re talking food from that side of the globe, if you find yourself hankering for some Thai food between shows, shopping and attractions, you’ll have to carry yourself to the amazing Thai Thai Cuisine.
 It tastes so nice, they named it twice.
 Savory Pad Thai, complex curry’s and fried rice to your personal taste.
 The food, the service and the flavors keep us coming back for more.

 As a frequent visitor to the big salty pond, when our visitors ask me where to go for seafood, I jokingly tell them, “The Gulf of Mexico!”
 In my humble opinion, there is no comparison to really fresh caught seafood prepared within hours of hitting the docks.
 However, also a chain, Landry’s of Branson does fly in their, “Catch of the day,” and they will top any of their fish with a delicious sauce called “Ponchetrain,” featuring tender crawfish in a light rue. … worthy of indulging in seafood, even way up here, in the interior.